 The purpose of the DM program is to develop thought leaders for the advancement of business and society.
 A Weatherhead DM student combines a disciplined approach to scholarship with a focus on compelling problems of practice.

 Candidates conduct several rigorous studies during the program that introduce them to the theories, practices and techniques of evidence-based management.
-The DM experience is intended to equip graduates with the requisite skills to apply evidence-based management in their organizations, and to engage and prepare for self-directed lifelong learning in management research and for teaching duties in universities.
+The DM experience is intended to equip graduates with the requisite skills to apply evidence-based management in their organizations, to apply research to practice, to engage and prepare for self-directed lifelong learning in management research, to continue research dissemination, and to cultivate a broad profile for scholarly teaching.
 DM students also may apply to the Designing Sustainable Systems track in the PhD in management program, thereby extending their coursework an additional year.
 This fourth year is dedicated to independent doctoral studies and research workshops that permit students to meet the requirements of a PhD in management offered by the School of Graduate Studies.
 During both the DM and PhD programs students are required to prepare and submit their research papers to appropriate high-quality academic conferences for review and presentation.
 A core goal for both programs is for students to make original intellectual contributions while enrolled in the programs.

 Ask yourself the following questions: